 The school has a long history dating back to 1883, when it was founded as a church school.
 It moved to its present location in 1970 and became a combined school (infants and junior) in 1975.
 In 2002 the school became a Foundation School.

 Extensive buildings were added to provide additional facilities and classrooms appropriate to a developing school of this type.
-We opened a new building with two classrooms, a computer suite and library resource area, in September 2000.
 We also have a dedicated Foundation Stage area and a Children’s Centre, which is now open for the community of New Bradwell.
 We also have Acorn day care providers on site which are helping us to provide wrap around care and day care provision for those that require it.

 Our catchment area reflects a cross section of society with a mixture of council and privately owned accommodation with a well established population.
 The school has an active School Association (PTA) and parents are very welcome to contribute to the school by supporting children and staff in classrooms, on school visits and with a whole range of different activities.
 We have a strong community involvement at the school, with the church and other organisations.
 We also undertake a wide range of educational day and residential visits and activities.